Ray-Blast/collabgodotproject/PWVault/GameDesign/Project Window Game Design Document.md

 - A learning project focusing on the improvement of our skills by emulating a symphony of the night metroidvania gaming experience.
 This project will let us understand more regarding game design, dev, storytelling, and cooperation in a small team.
 ## Theme
   - Learning and collaboration
-    - With out theme of this project being collaboration and learning a new engine, we're aspiring to develop a joint project by expanding our horizions, delving into our fields of known study and other fields of new horizions.
+    - With out theme of this project being collaboration and learning a new engine, we're aspiring to develop a joint project by expanding our horizons, delving into our fields of known study and other fields of new horizons.

 ## Inspiration